 Why cannot extend C drive in Windows 11 Disk Management

-Reason 1: There's no contiguous Unallocated space on the right
+Reason 1: no adjacent Unallocated space

-Reason 2: The contiguous partition is Logical
+Reason 2: the adjacent partition is Logical

 - Click Apply on top left to take effect, done.